metrorailings/OwlBlog/content/posts/week-1-quick-insights.md

 The Bengals are impressing me here.
 It's clear to me that Cincinnati is the better team.
 All the more remarkable too considering the team doesn't have many new faces on their roster.
 The new coaches have done some fantastic work breathing new life into a team many considered one of the worst franchises in professional football last year.

 Speaking of which, I'm also impressed at the way Zac Taylor keeps himself composed standing on the sidelines.
 Never overly emotional, nor does he look out of his depth.
-Likewise, his defensive coordinator has the same stoic demeanor as well.
+Likewise, his defensive coordinator shares the same stoic demeanor.

+Andy Dalton looks far more comfortable in this offense, given the quickness of his passes and his overall composure in the pocket.

 ***